 The project scope is a detailed outline that includes the activities, resources, timelines and deliverables of your project.
 It doesn’t end there, though.
 The project scope is extensive, and also lists the key stakeholders, processes, assumptions and constraints of the project.

-ProjectManager’s project scope template is made to get you started fast and correctly by giving you a space to address all the elements of a project scope.
+ProjectManager’s project scope template is made to get you started fast and correctly by giving you a space to address all the elements of the project scope.
 Without this project scope template, you’d have to create the outline of the document yourself or, worse, do without it.

 As important as it is to define what is and isn’t in your project and manage stakeholders, the project scope template does even more.
 It helps managers stay on track.
-They can see if deadlines are being met, and if you have achieved the stated goals, deliverables, features and kept to the budget.
+They can see if deadlines are being met and if you have achieved the stated goals, deliverables, features and kept to the budget.

 When to Use a Project Scope Template